mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/1210_type-challenges.md

  type ResultString = MyReturnType<typeof fn>
  // should be "success" | "error"
 ```
-In サバイバルTypeScript ([infer](https://typescriptbook.jp/reference/type-reuse/infer)), it is written as follows.
+In Survival TypeScript ([infer](https://typescriptbook.jp/reference/type-reuse/infer)), it is written as follows.
 > `infer` is a type operator used within Conditional Types. `infer` can only be written on the right side of an `extends`.

 Honestly, I didn't understand what was being said, but after investigating, I found the following description[^2].